jcailan/jcailan/README.md

 ### Hi there 👋

-I'm a developer/tinkerer, object-oriented programming advocate, and passionate about cloud technology and solutions around it.
+I'm a Technical Solution Architect at Rizing, a developer at heart, a software craftsman, an object-oriented programming advocate, and passionate about cloud technology and solutions around it.

 ***